mntnr/build-a-space/README.md

-  -t, --test  Don't open issues or create pull requests -c, --config  The path to a configuration file --email     The email for the Code of Conduct
+  -t, --test  Don't open issues or create pull requests -c, --config  The path to a configuration file --email     The email for the Code of Conduct --licensee  The person to license the repository to

 Examples
   $ build-a-space mntnr/build-a-space